MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-automatic-page-refresh.md

 If you notice that your capacity is getting overloaded with low priority queries, there are a few actions you can take:

 - Request a larger premium SKU.
-- Contact the report owner, and ask to lower the refresh interval.
+- Ask the report owner to lower the refresh interval.
 - In the capacity admin portal, you can:
    - Turn off automatic page refresh for that capacity.
    - Raise the minimum refresh interval, which will affect all reports on that capacity.